 My family loves enchiladas, but sometimes the prep work that goes into them can be so time consuming.
 These enchiladas could not be any easier – quick, minimal prep work, and the whole family loved them!
 When you need a fast weeknight meal, whip these up and dinner will be done!

-5 Ingredient Chicken Enchiladas
+5 Ingredient Chicken Enchiladas Recipe

-4 cups cooked chicken, shredded (I just bought a rotisserie chicken and shredded it)
+- 4 cups cooked chicken shredded (I just bought a rotisserie chicken and shredded it)

-1 red bell pepper, thinly sliced
+- 1 red bell pepper thinly sliced

-Preheat the oven to 400 degrees F.
+- Preheat the oven to 400 degrees F.

-Pour 1/4 of the enchilada sauce in the bottom of of a 9x13" pan.
+- Pour 1/4 of the enchilada sauce in the bottom of of a 9x13" pan.

-Divide the chicken and the red bell peppers evenly between the 8 tortillas (about 1/2 cup of chicken per tortilla).
+- Divide the chicken and the red bell peppers evenly between the 8 tortillas (about 1/2 cup of chicken per tortilla).
 Add 1-2 tablespoons of cheese to each tortilla, pour about 1 tablespoon of enchilada sauce in each tortilla, then roll up and place in the pan (making sure that the seam of each tortilla is face-down in the pan so that they don't come unrolled).

-Pour the remaining enchilada sauce on top of the rolled tortillas and top with the remaining cheese.
+- Pour the remaining enchilada sauce on top of the rolled tortillas and top with the remaining cheese.

-Bake for 15-20 minutes or until the cheese starts to bubble.
+- Bake for 15-20 minutes or until the cheese starts to bubble.
 Let sit for a couple of minutes before serving.

 Follow instructions through step 4, then tightly wrap the entire pan with foil, crimping to seal around the edges to prevent freezer burn.
 Or to freeze smaller portions separately, scoop the enchiladas into individual lidded freezer-safe containers before storing.